mabindy/2048project/testing_plan.md

   - Ensure that the game state remains consistent in case of unexpected errors.
 - **Opponent Disconnection**:
   - Verify that the game handles opponent disconnection gracefully.
+- **Random Event Errors**:
+  - Ensure that random events do not cause unexpected errors or crashes.

 ### Bad Input Test Examples:
 - **Test Case**: Pressing an unsupported key (e.g., `X`).